 Embrace everything that you are exposed to, whether it be design opportunities or travel.

 With your experience, what one piece of advice would you give to an up and coming designer?

 Embrace everything that you are exposed to, whether it be design opportunities or travel.
 As you never know how life’s experiences may lead you down a path you least expect to go.
 Always keep your eyes open.

 Are there any key opportunities or challenges your industry faces at present?

 Schedules and time frames, it seems design time is the part of the process being short-changed.
 Shipyards are demanding completed design information much earlier in the phase submittal process and owners are still finalizing and changing venues.
 Those two things are squeezing the design process on both ends.

 What have some of the key design trends been over the past 2 years?
 Do you see these changing in the next 12 months?

 Technology will be a big driver of change, especially as Millennials and Gen Z make up the majority of travelers as time moves on.
 Their needs and expectations have become an intrinsic part of any cruise interior design brief.

 What do you hope to achieve at Cruise Ship Interiors Expo 2019?

-As a founding Advisory Member, I’m excited about help make this first event a success.
-With the Expo being in Studio DADO’s backyard, our team will be participating.
+As a founding Advisory Member, I’m excited about helping make this first event a success.
+With the expo being in Studio DADO’s backyard, our team will be participating.
 We look forward to meeting with our friends and colleagues from the industry.